Norman Parke: KSW

-Fame MMA
+Regional circuit

-On February 28, during the Second Press Conference before Fame 9, a boxing fight between Norman Parke and a former amateur boxer, Polish championship medalist Kasjusz "Don Kasjo" Życiński was announced.
+On 28 February, during the Second Press Conference before Fame 9, a boxing fight between Norman Parke and a former amateur boxer, Polish championship medalist Kasjusz "Don Kasjo" Życiński was announced.

-On March 26, 2022, Parke faced rapper Popek at Fame 13.
+On 26 March 2022 Parke faced rapper Popek at Fame 13.
 He won after Popek broke his hand less than a minute into the bout and was unable to continue.

-Parke faced Grzegorz Szulakowski on July 9, 2022 at Prime Show MMA 2, winning the bout via unanimous decision.
+Parke faced Grzegorz Szulakowski on 9 July 2022 at Prime Show MMA 2, winning the bout via unanimous decision.

+Parke was scheduled to fight Adam Okniński at Prime Show MMA 4 on 26 November 2022, but withdrew from the bout after a contract dispute with the organization.

-Parke faced Junior Orgulho on March 11, 2023 at Hexagone MMA 7, winning the bout via unanimous decision.
+As the sole bout of his contract with Hexagone, Parke faced Alfredo Souza on 11 March 2023 at Hexagone MMA 7, winning the bout via unanimous decision.

+Coming in as a late replacement, Parke faced Michał Pasternak at Fame 20 on 11 February 2024, winning the bout via unanimous decision.